mtumilowicz/rust-rocket-workshop/README.txt

           Undefined Behavior:
           When the worker thread accesses the shared reference after the original block has ended, it leads to undefined behavior.
 The reference r is no longer valid, as it points to memory that has been deallocated.
 1. closures
+    * closures that don’t capture anything from their environment are identical to function pointers,
+    * In this case, when Rust creates the closure, it automatically borrows a reference to stat.
+It stands to reason: the closure refers to stat, so it must have a reference to it.
+    * The closure is subject to the rules about borrowing and lifetimes
+        * In particular, since the closure contains a reference to stat, Rust won’t let it outlive stat.
+Since the closure is only used during sorting, this example is fine.
+    * tell Rust to move cities and stat into the closures that use them instead of borrowing references to them.
+      * The move keyword tells Rust that a closure doesn’t borrow the variables it uses: it steals them.
+      * The first closure, key_fn, takes ownership of stat.
+Then the second closure takes ownership of both cities and key_fn.
+    * Rust thus offers two ways for closures to get data from enclosing scopes: moves and borrowing.
+      * Just as everywhere else in the language, if a closure would move a value of a copy‐ able type, like i32, it copies the value instead.
+      * Values of noncopyable types, like Vec<City>, really are moved: the preceding code transfers cities to the new thread, by way of the move closure.
+        * Rust would
+          not let us access cities by name after creating the closure.
+    * After all this, it may come as a surprise that closures do not have the same type as
+      functions:
+      fn count_selected_cities(cities: &Vec<City>,
+      test_fn: fn(&City) -> bool) -> usize
+      vs
+      fn count_selected_cities<F>(cities: &Vec<City>, test_fn: F) -> usize
+      where F: Fn(&City) -> bool
+      This trait is automatically implemented by all functions and most closures that take a single &City as an argument and return a Boolean value:
+      * In fact, every closure you write has its own type, because a closure may contain data: values either borrowed or stolen from enclosing scopes.
+        * So every closure has an ad hoc type created by the compiler, large enough to hold that data.
+        * No two closures have exactly the same type.
+But every closure implements an Fn trait;
+    * FnOnce,
+        * Closures that drop values, like f, are not allowed to have Fn.
+They are, quite literally, no Fn at all.
+They implement a less powerful trait, FnOnce, the trait of closures that can be called once. let my_str = "hello".to_string();
+        let f = || drop(my_str);
+        f(); // ok
+        f(); // error: use of moved value

+        fn call_twice<F>(closure: F) where F: Fn() {
+        closure();
+        closure();
+        }
+        let my_str = "hello".to_string();
+        let f = || drop(my_str);
+        call_twice(f);
     || {body} when no param
     |a| {body} with param
     * Note that, unlike functions declared with fn, we don’t need to declare the